apache/arrow/cpp/README.md

 When building, set the environment variables `GRPC_HOME` and/or `PROTOBUF_HOME` and/or `CARES_HOME`.

+You may try using system libraries for gRPC and Protobuf, but these are likely to be too old.

-On Ubuntu/Debian, you can install these dependencies with:
+On Ubuntu/Debian, you can try:

 ```shell
 sudo apt-get install libgrpc-dev libgrpc++-dev protobuf-compiler-grpc libc-ares-dev
 ```

+Note that the version of gRPC in Ubuntu 18.10 is too old; you will have to install gRPC from source.
+(Ubuntu 19.04/Debian Sid may work.)

-On macOS, you can use [Homebrew][1]:
+On macOS, you can try [Homebrew][1]:

 ```shell
 brew install grpc